Customize and create new content with MyAmplify for Google Slides

 MyAmplify for Google Slides was designed and tested with teachers just like you to make it easy to use, save you time, and fit your workflow.

-1) Make a copy of the lesson you want to customize
+Make a copy of the lesson you want to customize.

-2) Install and open the MyAmplify for Google Slides Add-on
+Install and open the MyAmplify for Google Slides Add-on.

-As an Interactive Classroom user with the Amplify Add-on installed, you can open every CKLA and Science lesson in Google Slides to personalize.
+As a digital experience user with the Amplify Add-on installed, you can open every CKLA and Science lesson in Google Slides to personalize.
 Remember to open the Add-on when you want to add new worksheets, websites, and are ready to save the lesson to use in Amplify.

 In addition to the great native tools available in Google Slides, the Amplify Add-on gives you the ability to add rich content to lessons such as: